isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-19-malay-seals.md

 <a href="https://nlb-ba-staging.netlify.app/vol-16/issue-1/apr-jun-2020/"><center>Back to Issue</center></a>

+##### REFERENCES

+Buckley, C.B.
+(1984). [*An anecdotal history of old times in Singapore 1819–1867*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082239).
+Singapore: Oxford University Press.
+(Call no.: RSING 959.57 BUC-[HIS])

+Ismail Hakki Kadi & Peacock, A.C.S.
+(2020). *Ottoman-Southeast Asian relations: Sources from the Ottoman archives*.
+Leiden: Brill.
+(2 vols.).
+(Not available in NLB holdings)

+Taner, S.H.
+(2015). [*The first Turkish representatives in Singapore and Consul General Ahmed Ataullah Efendi*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202777287).
+Singapore: Embassy of the Republic of Turkey in Singapore.
+(Available via Publication SG)

+Winstedt, R.O., Khoo, K.K., & Ismail Hussein.
+(1992). [*A history of Johore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6453077) (1365–1941)*.
+Kuala Lumpur: Printed for the Malaysian Branch of the Royal Asiatic Society by Academe Art & Printing Services Sdn.
+Bhd.
+(Call no.: RSING 959.511903 WIN)

 ##### NOTES
 [^1]: Gallop, A.T.
 (2019). [*Malay seals from the Islamic world of Southeast Asia: Content, form, context, catalogue*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203922496).
 Singapore: NUS Press in association with The British Library.
 (Call no.: RSING 737.60959 GAL)
 [^2]: Jawi is the modified Arabic script used to write the Malay language before it became displaced in popular use by a romanised script known as Rumi.
 [^3]: Buckley, C.B.
 (1902). *An anecdotal history of old times in Singapore (Vol. I, Frontispiece)*.
 Singapore: Fraser & Neave, Limited.
 (Accession no.: B02966444B).
 Retrieved from BookSG.
-[^4]: 9How Singapore was founded: Signing of the treaty on February 6, 1819](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19371025-1.2.46).
+[^4]: [How Singapore was founded: Signing of the treaty on February 6, 1819](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19371025-1.2.46).
 (1937, October 25). *The Straits Times*, p.
 10. Retrieved from NewspaperSG.
 [^5]: Buckley, 1902, p.
 132.
 [^6]: [The Johore claimant](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepresswk18970928-1.2.23).
 (1897, September 28). *The Singapore Free Press and Mercantile Advertiser (Weekly)*, p.
 4. Retrieved from NewspaperSG.
 [^7]: The Hadhramis inhabit the Hadhramaut region in Yemen.
 Hadhrami Arabs began migrating to Southeast Asia in great numbers from the mid-18th century onwards.
 The majority of Arabs in Singapore are descended from the Hadhramis.
 [^8]: National Archives of Indonesia, Riouw 119.
 Letter in Malay from al-Sayyid al-Safi bin 'Ali al-Habshi to Yang Dipertuan Muda Raja Muhammad Yusuf ibn al-marhum Raja Ali in Riau, 14 Rejab 1282 (3 December 1865).
 [^9]: [Gallop](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203922496), 2019, p.
 341.
-[^10]: [Untitled](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18610202-1.2.4%20http:/eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18610202-1.2.4).
+[^10]: [Untitled](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18610202-1.2.4).
 (1861, February 2). *The Straits Times*, p.
 1. Retrieved from NewspaperSG.

-##### REFERENCES
-Buckley, C.B.
-(1984). [*An anecdotal history of old times in Singapore 1819–1867*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082239).
-Singapore: Oxford University Press.
-(Call no.: RSING 959.57 BUC-[HIS])

-Ismail Hakki Kadi & Peacock, A.C.S.
-(2020). *Ottoman-Southeast Asian relations: Sources from the Ottoman archives*.
-Leiden: Brill.
-(2 vols.).
-(Not available in NLB holdings)

-Taner, S.H.
-(2015). [*The first Turkish representatives in Singapore and Consul General Ahmed Ataullah Efendi*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202777287).
-Singapore: Embassy of the Republic of Turkey in Singapore.
-(Available via Publication SG)
-Winstedt, R.O., Khoo, K.K., & Ismail Hussein.
-(1992). [*A history of Johore](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6453077) (1365–1941)*.
-Kuala Lumpur: Printed for the Malaysian Branch of the Royal Asiatic Society by Academe Art & Printing Services Sdn.
-Bhd.
-(Call no.: RSING 959.511903 WIN)